hopsoft/ellington/README.md

 We've found that drawing parallels to the physical world helps us reason more clearly about the complexities of software.

-The subway analogy isn't perfect but does provide enough terminology to express the major architectural components.
+The subway analogy isn't perfect but gets pretty close.

 ## Goals